 Shape aloo tikki

-11. Heat oil in a cast iron or non-stick pan.
-You can pan fry them or shallow fry them.
+16. Pour oil, over half inch in a small deep pan.
+You can pan fry or shallow fry them.
 I did the shallow frying here to make the aloo tikkis extra crisp.
 Do the heat test by dropping a small piece of the mixture to the hot oil.
-If the oil is hot enough the mixture will rise up without browning a lot.
+If the oil is hot enough the mixture will sizzle and rise up without becoming brown.

 Here are some tips that will help you make the best Indian style potato patties.